How do guarantor loans work?

 If your parents already have a home loan secured on their property, then the guarantee will need to be secured by a second mortgage.

-> This isn’t a problem in most cases.
-However, it can be an issue if your application isn’t submitted to the bank correctly.
+This isn’t a problem in most cases; however, it can be an issue if your application isn’t submitted to the bank correctly.

-> Do not commit to a property until:
+Do not commit to any property until:

-> - Consent for the second mortgage has been granted.
+- Consent for the second mortgage has been granted.

 - A bank valuation has been completed on your guarantor’s property.